 4. Save with "Triple Plays": To save the most, combine the primary ways to save: buy items at a good sale price, use percent-off/dollars-off/bonus points coupons offered by some stores to lower that price even more, and look for items that also have a cash back rebate.
 Kohl's has the most bonus offers like these.

-5. The Early Bird Gets the Doorbusters: Go when the store first opens because quantities are limited and no rainchecks will be given generally.
+5. The Early Bird Gets the Doorbusters: Find out which day the sale begins and go when the store first opens because quantities are limited and no rainchecks will be given generally.
 Opening hours vary because many stores are closed on Thanksgiving this year, or will open later in the day -- around 5 pm.
 Most stores in states with blue laws will open Friday 12 - 1 am.
-Some stores will open (or re-open) between 5 - 9 am on Friday including Costco, BJ's and others.
+Some stores will open (or re-open) between 5 - 9 am on Friday.
+Online sales begin earlier than in-store sales (see next tip).

 Look for great deals and "doorbusters" including: